Cold Call

-Cold Call is a four-part television miniseries starring Sally Lindsay, Daniel Ryan, Paul Higgins, Elizabeth Counsell and Taj Atwal.
+Cold Call is a four-part British television miniseries, created and written by Karyn Dougan Buckland and Mark Buckland.
+It stars Sally Lindsay, Daniel Ryan, Paul Higgins, Elizabeth Counsell and Taj Atwal.
 It was produced by Acorn TV and broadcast on Channel 5 on four consecutive nights from 18 November to 21 November 2019.

+Synopsis

 The series revolves around June Clark (played by Lindsay), an ordinary woman, who is scammed by a cold caller.
 She then tracks down the fraudster (Higgins) and begins working for him in order to bring him to justice.